Guides/Mice·beginner·11 min read

 Mouse shapes and how to read them

-Symmetrical (also called ambidextrous) mice are mirror images left-to-right.
-Both sides have the same curve, which makes the mouse usable by either hand and gives it a neutral look.
-Most modern competitive mice are symmetrical: Razer Viper, Logitech G PRO X, Pulsar X2/Xlite, Endgame Gear OP1/XM1/XM2, Lamzu Atlantis, Finalmouse Starlight/Ultralight.
+Symmetrical mice (also called ambidextrous) look the same on the left and right.
+The even shape works in either hand and has a clean, neutral feel.
+Most competitive mice are symmetrical, like the Razer Viper, Logitech G PRO X, Pulsar X2, and Endgame Gear OP1.

 Tip